Benzoyl peroxide

 • If your skin peels or becomes very dry, use an oil-free moisturiser.

-• If blisters occur, stop using benzoyl peroxide and see your doctor or pharmacist for advice.
+• If any of these are severe or blisters occur, stop using benzoyl peroxide and see your healthcare provider for advice.

 • Signs of a severe allergic reaction such skin rash, itching, swelling of your lips, face and mouth or difficulty breathing